 A routine professional carpet cleaning will not remove these phosphate salts from your carpet.
 Special enzyme cleaners are required to do this, so be sure to inform Valentines Carpet Care of the nature of the problem while scheduling the appointment by phone.

-Proudly serving Hastings, Grand Island, Giltner, Kenesaw, Juniata, and Clay Center.
+Proudly serving Hastings, Juniata, and Doniphan, NE.